Ahmmmyoo/Basic_HTML_Practice/README.md

 tfooter : wrap the part of the table that is the footer — this might be a final row with items in the previous rows summed...

+## 4. HTML form

+form : used to create an HTML form for user input

+input : most used element, can be displayed in several ways by using the type attribute

+type ="" : (the types are as follows)

+- text : single-line text input
+- radio : select one of many choices
+- checkbox : select zero or more choices
+- submit : a submit button
+- button : clickable button

+label : defines a label for many form element. shoud have for ="" attribute that should be equal to the id attribute of that input in order to bind them together.

+name ="" : each input must have a name attribute to be submitted, else the value will not be sent at all.

+action ="" : action to be performed when the form is submitted. usually added in the form element.

+target ="" : specifies where to display the response after submitting the form.

+method ="" : specifies the HTTP method to be used. (post or get).

+autocomplete ="" : browser automatically completes value based on values that the user has entered before.

+novalidate ="" : user data should not be validated when submitted.

+select : drop down list.

+size ="" : specify the number of visible values.

+multiple (void attribute) : multiple values can be selected.

+option ="" : defines an option that can be selected.

+textarea : multi-line input field.

+rows ="" : visable number of lines in the text area

+cols ="" : visable width of a text area

+button : defines a clickable button. always specify the type attribute for it.

+onclick ="" :

+fieldset : used to group related data in a form.

+legend : defines the caption for the fieldset.

+datalist : dropdown predefined options for an input.

+input types : /type value/ < input type ="" >

+- button
+- checkbox
+- color
+- date
+- datetime-local
+- email
+- file
+- hidden
+- image
+- month
+- number
+- password
+- radio
+- range
+- reset
+- search
+- submit
+- tel
+- text
+- time
+- url
+- week

+input restrictions : /attributes/

+- checked
+- disabled
+- max
+- maxlength
+- min
+- pattern
+- readonly
+- required
+- size
+- step
+- value
+- placeholder : specifies a short hint of expected input value.
+- autofocus : input field should automatically get focus when page loads.
+- height & width : specifes for an image.